 That autumn, the first 16 children entered the Berlin Kids International School.

 Five years later, the children had outgrown not only the Primary School, but also their school name.
 In anticipation of the opening of its Secondary School in August 2012, the school changed its name to Berlin Bilingual School.

-Since August 2014, the school maintains two campuses: the Primary School (grades 1-6) is housed in Friedrichshain, and the Secondary School (grades 7-10 / continuing with grade 11 in 2016-17) in Lichtenberg.
+Since August 2014, the school maintains two campuses: the Primary School (grades 1-6) is housed in Friedrichshain, and the Secondary School (grades 7-13) in Weissensee.

 The original school of 16 students in grades 1-3 has grown to more than 400 students in grades 1 to 13.